wp-plugins/header-image-uploader/readme.txt

 1. Download the Header Image Uploader Plugin.
 2. In your WordPress Administration, go to Plugins > Add New > Upload, and select the plugin ZIP file.
 3. Activate the plugin.
-7. The image uploader meta box will appears on add/edit post.
+4. The image uploader meta box will appears on add/edit post.

+== Screenshots ==

+1. Uploader field
+2. WordPress media uploader
+3. Image uploaded
+4. Image selected

 == Changelog ==